Michael Rubin (historian): Career

-Since 2007 and 2021, he taught senior U.S. Army, U.S. Marine, and U.S. Navy leadership prior to their deployment to Iraq, the Persian Gulf, and Afghanistan as a lecturer at the Naval Postgraduate School.
+From 2007 to 2021, he taught Middle Eastern and Horn of Africa politics to U.S. Army, U.S. Marine, and U.S. Navy senior officers and units prior to their deployment in Iraq, the Persian Gulf, and Afghanistan as a senior lecturer at the Naval Postgraduate School.
+He served as an international election observer during the 2008 Bangladeshi general election.
+He was also a lecturer at Johns Hopkins University in Baltimore in 2010 and a contract analyst at the Foreign Military Studies Office from 2012 to 2024.